• Skip to primary navigation

 Pin for apple cider donut cake.

-When it comes time for fall, I can’t wait to make all of the apple desserts, from apple butter pie and gluten-free apple banana muffins to a gluten-free version of classic Dutch apple pie.
-But I’ll have to say that this apple cider cake is one of my favorites - especially when it’s drizzled with apple cider caramel sauce.
+When it comes time for fall, I can't wait to make all of the apple desserts.
+But I'll have to say that this apple cider cake is one of my favorites - especially when it's drizzled with my apple cider caramel sauce.
+If you're looking for a moist cake that channels all of the flavors of a fresh apple doughnut, you absolutely must try this delicious cake recipe!

 A sliced apple cider donut cake on a white plate.